 At this point, I suggest you contact the Humphrey’s County Sheriff’s Department to file your formal complaint.
 Click on the link that leads you to an online form to fill out.
 It should be noted that the Sheriff’s Department may not have the resources to complete a full-scale investigation.
 Thus, I recommend everyone gets organized, chip in a few dollars, and hire a private investigation firm to find him.
-I would also suggest consulting with an attorney.
+I would also suggest consulting with an attorney to see what your options are regarding a lawsuit.

 I wish you all the best of luck.